Take a look at the historic Cartwright House in Terrell, Texas.

 Keep scrolling to see how much better it looks today!

 Hard to believe it’s the same house!
 Nancy says, “There isn’t a day that goes by without someone stopping to take a photograph of the house.
 It makes me feel so proud.”

 I can see why it attracts so many lookiloos.
 I’d be braking for it, too!

 “We knew the restoration was going to take a lot of work, so we hired an architect, Ron Hobbs, and a contractor, David Mauk,” Nancy says.
 “They made a presentation to the state, and our plans were approved.”

-Interior designer Pat Ratcliff to help choose appropriate historical colors for the house.
-The house is on the National Register of Historic Places.
+Interior designer Pat Ratcliff to help choose appropriate historical colors for the 7,000 square-foot house, which is on the National Register of Historic Places.

 You can read more about the Cartwright House restoration and

 in an article written by Sarah Greenman on Houzz.